ayujain04/7-Java-Mini-Projects/README.md

 p1-nbody - Used physics to calculate the planets orbit around the sun.
 Then outputted an image of the planets orbitting around the sun in a way that was factually accurate.

 p2-markov - Created a Markov model for generating random text that looks similar to the training text.
-By generating one radnom word at a time, the model generated and predicted what the next word would be using probability.
+By generating one random word at a time, the model generated and predicted what the next word would be using probability.

 p3-dna - Created a DNA splicer and experimented with the different implementations of a simulated restriction enzym cutting (or cleaving) of a DNA molecule.
 Purpose was to use a linked list data structure in a real world application.